Summer Rerun from 2018: We have every vegetable we could want right at our fingertips, yet we have a dilemma – it’s just too hot to cook!

-These are my six favorite chilled summer soups: Cucumber soup, vegetable gazpacho, vichyssoise, chilled pea soup, and borscht.
+These are my six favorite chilled summer soups: Cucumber soup, vegetable gazpacho, vichyssoise, chilled pea soup, chilled corn soup, and borscht.
 All are delightful when eaten frosty cold.
 By themselves, they make a great summer lunch or snack; they are filling, refreshing, and as you eat them you feel healthy with each spoonful!
 They are all vegetarian and can be made vegan!

 I’ve served these chilled summer soups as samplers at the Inn as a starter course on hot summer days, and also at weddings as a wonderful passed chilled summer soup “shooter” appetizer.
 They are always a hit.